gskinnerTeam/flutter-stateful-props/README.md

   }
 }
 ```
-Hopefully that doesn't look to crazy!
-We just change `initState` => `initProps` and `build` => `buildWithProps` but everything else is the same as a regular old `State`.
+We change `initState` => `initProps` and `build` => `buildWithProps` but other than that, it's the same as a regular old `State`.
+Except that you almost never need to call `setState` again!

 This package suports both Stateful and "Stateless" implementations, `StatefulPropsMixin` and `PropsWidget` respectively.
-The `PropsWidget` is nice for very small components, but we'll start with the `StatefulPropsMixin` first as it will be the most familiar and has the least amount of boilerplate.
+The `PropsWidget` is nice for very small components, but we'll start with the `StatefulPropsMixin` first as it will be the most familiar and has the least amount of complexity.

 ## 🕹️  - StatefulPropsMixin

 There are a few steps to start with:
 * Add the `StatefulPropsMixin` to your state
-* override `initProps` instead of `initState` and initialize your props
+* override `initProps` and initialize your props
-* override `buildWithProps` instead of `build()` and use your props
+* override `buildWithProps` and build the tree

 Here's a basic CounterApp implementation:
 ```